3 new cases of COVID-19

 Media Release: Ministry of Health

-There are three new cases of COVID-19 to report in managed isolation in New Zealand.
+Today there are three new cases of COVID-19 to report in managed isolation and quarantine facilities in New Zealand.
 There continue to be no new cases in the community.

-The number of active cases in New Zealand is 21, all of which are in managed isolation or quarantine facilities.
+This means the number of active cases in New Zealand is 21, all of which are in managed isolation or quarantine facilities.

-The total number of confirmed cases of COVID-19 is now 1,203, which is the number reported to the World Health Organization.
+The total number of confirmed cases is 1,183, which is the number reported to the World Health Organization.

 One person remains in Auckland City Hospital in a stable condition on a ward.

 One significant cluster remains open and is due to close on Monday 6 July.

 Yesterday’s lab testing figures have been delayed by an IT update and will be provided as soon as possible.

 Case detailsAll three cases we are reporting today on arrived into Christchurch on 30 June on a flight from Delhi.
 Their flight had transited at Singapore but they did not leave the plane there.

 All have been in managed isolation since their arrival in Christchurch and their cases were detected during our day 3 testing.
 All are now in quarantine at the Chateau on the Park facility.